Traumatic Brain Injury

 If we are successful in proving liability for your injuries, you might expect to recover compensation for medical expenses, lost wages, and diminished earning capacity for disabling injuries.
 You might also receive compensation for your pain and suffering and emotional distress from the accident.
 In severe brain injury cases, the medical expenses are higher, so the settlement or verdict might also be higher.
 At Martin & Helms, we have more than 45 years of combined legal experience helping others who have been injured recover the compensation they need to be whole again and to get back to their lives as much as possible given their condition after the injury.
 We are here to guide you through the process of neurological testing to demonstrate the effects the injury has had on the brain, and statements from your doctors about the effect the injury is having on your ability to function.

-Schedule a free consultation with our experienced Huntsville Alabama TBI lawyers today
+Schedule a free consultation with an experienced Huntsville brain injury lawyer now

 Huntsville Office